LaunchCodeEducation/data-structures-and-algorithms/src/chapters/sorting-algorithms/bubble-sort.rst

    :single: sort;in place

-**Bubble sort** works by swapping adjacent elements in a list whenever that are in the wrong order.
+**Bubble sort** works by swapping adjacent elements in a list whenever they are in the wrong order.
 It sorts a list **in place**, which means that it works by moving elements within the unsorted list.
 This is in contrast to insertion sort, which creates a new list to hold the sorted elements.
 For this reason, bubble sort is more memory-efficient than insertion sort and other sorts that result in a new list being created.

 The Algorithm
 -------------